vauchey/opcuaRt/README.md

     - namespace : just a namespace
 # client side (general informations)

-to have access to method defined in  robotDescription.py, just modify clientGesture.py to add id decorated like following : for example for methode "moveToPose" the python decoration will be :
+to have access to method defined in  robotDescription.py robot class, just modify clientGesture.py to add methods decorated like following : for example for methode "moveToPose" the python decoration will be :
 ```
 @automatically_call_fromDescription